-If you are returning to Washington College the semester following your study abroad experience you will register online with your class.
+If you are returning to Washington College the semester following your study abroad experience, you will register online with your class.
 Make sure to contact your academic advisor and review what courses you plan to take and need to take towards your degree.
-You will register at the assigned time for your class, Eastern Standard Time (EST).
+You will register at the assigned time for your class, in the Eastern time zone (EST or EDT depending on the time of year).
 If registering at your assigned time is problematic, the Registrar's Office can assist.
 Make sure to e-mail the Registrar's Office at least 2 business days in advance of your assigned time: registrar@washcoll.edu.
-If you are going to another study abroad location, then you will register for ADM 003 through the Global Education Office which is a placeholder for all students studying abroad.
+If you are going to another study abroad location for your second semester abroad, then you will register for classes at Washington College as though you were returning in case something happens to cancel your second term abroad; once WAC classes start in your second semester, GEO will contact the Registrar's Office and have them replace those WAC classes with ADM 003, the study abroad placeholder.